ycoroneos/LightDraw/README.md

 A game engine based on the light-indexed deferred rendering technique described by Damien Trebilco.
 Check out https://github.com/dtrebilco/lightindexed-deferredrender

-This used to be a minecraft-style voxel rendering engine.
-The pipeline is still there and it actually works but its just unused for now.
+This project used to be a minecraft-style voxel rendering engine.
+The pipeline is still there and it actually works but it's just unused for now.
 Check out inc/chunk.h if you care about that.